hoangsonww/Image-Video-Tools/.github/README.md

 ## Contact

-If you have any questions, feedback, or concerns, please feel free to [contact me](https://github.com/hoangsonww).
+If you have any questions, feedback, or concerns, please feel free to [contact me](https://github.com/hoangsonww) or open an issue in this repository.
 I'll be happy to help!

 ---